efrei-ADDA84/20220092/README.md

 I have created a workflow that automatically builds and pushes an image to the Azure Container Registry every time something is pushed on GitHub.
 In order to keep my Docker login data private, I used GitHub Action's secrets.

+Using a workflow instead of the Azure CLI makes everything automated, making it easier for the developer to just push their code without having any extra steps.

 ```yml
 name: Azure Publish